 Consider bundling services

 Bundling services is always an option that can save you more than you think in the long run.
-Businesses want to get as much business from you as possible and they
+Businesses want to get as much business from you as possible.
+You may want to consider social media automation tools to help your business out.

 Shop your commercial insurance policies periodically